cardsfromtheedge/cardsfromtheedge.github.io/_posts/2016-06-11-wobbles-away-from-the-edge.md

 It would be easy to only write about the good times in life, but the more I write, the more I realize you have to embrace your dark side too.
 I have steered away from my own dark side as often as possible in the past few years and put a lot of effort into being a happy, cheerful person.
-One of my mantras being - *I choose Happy* :-)
+One of my mantras being - *I choose Happy* :smile:
 Well, sometimes I have to confess that happy may be the preferred choice, but the darkness descends and I hear my inner voice telling me to pull out all the stops to cheer up.
 I am learning that pushing this darkness away makes it persist, generally it goes much quicker if you allow it to be.
 You don’t exactly